Role

 Will's research interests relate to regional and local economic development, economic evaluation, public policy and governance.

-Recent research projects have included research on the local economic impacts of extending the Nottingham Tram, the emergence of a bioscience cluster in Nottingham, bio-science business incubators in the UK, local and regional economic path creation.
+Recent research projects have include ESRC funded research on the impacts of the Covid pandemic on voluntary sector organisations, community engagement and domestic fire risk, local economic impacts of extending the Nottingham Tram, the emergence of a bioscience cluster in Nottingham, bio-science business incubators in the UK, local and regional economic path creation.

-Will welcomes research proposals from students interested in undertaking projects addressing aspects of local and regional economic development, regional policy in the UK, economic development and regeneration in the East Midlands, and the Derby rail cluster.
+Will welcomes research proposals from students interested in undertaking projects addressing aspects of local and regional economic development, regional policy in the UK, economic development and regeneration in the East Midlands.
+Will is currently supervising a PhD studentship focussing on developing community led approaches to inclusive growth with the East Midlands County Combined Authority.
+Will is Co-Chair of the EMCCA/RA Inclusive Growth Commission's Expert Evidence Advisory Group.

 The NTU Doctoral School website has more information on doctoral research opportunities at NBS.